jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * When you Ban a character, you can name any number you want.
 Even a million bazillion.
 Try it, it’s fun!
 * If someone tries to tell you that this isn’t really how nerfing, errata-ing, and banning works, you just take your katana and do some "development” on them, if you know what I mean.

+## Emma Frost (SC)
+Set: H.A.M.M.E.R.

+When Emma transforms via
+Fluid Forms and Fidelity, the
+card that used to be in play is removed from the game.
+When she transforms, she keeps her orientation (ready/exhausted, face-up/face-down), all of her counters, and any effects on her.

 ## Evil Deadpool
 Set: Deadpool & Friends
 Made from Deadpool’s discarded body parts that fused back together into a new person, Evil Deadpool gains XP whenever you discard a character.
 This includes powering up as well as any effect that causes you to “discard” a card (whether you or your opponent controls the effect).